 The Historic Review Commission provides guidance to those seeking to conduct exterior work on historic buildings in the city.
 The Historic Review Commission is comprised of seven members appointed by the Mayor.
 The membership of the commission must include an architect, a preservationist, a realtor, a building inspector, and a planner.

-The Historic Review Commission has control over any proposed new construction or demolition within a historic district and exterior work to an historic landmark.
+The Historic Review Commission has control over any proposed new construction or demolition within a historic district and exterior work to a historic landmark.
 The review process begins when an owner decides to do work to the building.